 “This is the forest primeval.
 The murmuring pines and the hemlocks, Bearded with moss, and in garments green, indistinct in the twilight, Stand like Druids of eld, with voices sad and prophetic, Stand like harpers hoar, with beards that rest on their bosoms.
 Loud from its rocky caverns, the deep-voiced neighboring ocean Speaks, and in accents disconsolate answers the wail of the forest.”

-The first example uses simple words and a casual sentence structure, while the second uses a rich vocabulary and a complex writing format.
+The first example uses simple words and a casual sentence structure (and way too many exclamation points), while the second uses a rich vocabulary and a beautifully poetic writing style.
 Naturally, some might look at the second selection and say, “Good grief!
 How do you expect a child to understand that?!?”

 But that’s the whole point.
 Unless we give our students challenging material to dissect, process, and study, how can we expect them to break out of the current poor proficiency ratings and advance beyond a basic reading level?

 My takeaway from this comparison?
 It’s great that schools today have students read contemporary literature.
 But we still need to make sure that students also read good literature from the past and are sufficiently challenged.

 This post Middle School Reading Lists 100 Years Ago vs. Today was originally published on Intellectual Takeout by Annie Holmquist.

 “Every age has its own outlook.

 It is specially good at seeing certain truths and specially liable to make certain mistakes.